Vadacurry: Production

-Dayanidhi Azhagiri's Meeka Entertainment announced its next production venture in July 2013 to be directed by debutant Saravana Rajan, a former associate of director Venkat Prabhu.
-The film was titled Vadacurry, a famous South Indian gravy/curry.
-Jai and Swati Reddy were selected to play the lead, coming together after Subramaniapuram.
-Though it was initially reported that Anirudh Ravichander would compose the music for the film, the producer confirmed in September 2013 that Yuvan Shankar Raja was signed on.
-However despite composing one song for the film, Yuvan's busy schedule meant that he was unable to complete his commitments and was replaced by newcomer duo Vivek Shiva and Mervin Solomon, who had been recommended by Anirudh.
-Sunny Leone was signed on by Azhagiri for a special appearance in a song, making her Tamil debut with this film.

-The filming began on 19 August 2013.
-A pooja was held with director Vetrimaaran and Kasthuri in attendance.
-The first look poster was unveiled on 23 August 2013.
-The first schedule of shooting was completed on 3 September 2013.
+By August 2013, Dayanidhi Azhagiri's Meeka Entertainment's next production venture was revealed to be in development to be directed by debutant Saravana Rajan, a former associate of director Venkat Prabhu.
+The film was titled Vadacurry, after a South Indian gravy/curry.
+Jai and Swathi Reddy were selected to play the lead pair, coming together after Subramaniapuram (2008).
+Sunny Leone was signed on for an item number, making her Tamil debut with this film.
+Filming began on 19 August 2013.
+The first schedule of shooting was completed in early September.
+The item number involving Leone was shot on an island near Bangkok in December.
+Overall filming wrapped in January 2014.